2025–26 European Rugby Champions Cup: Draw

 For the purposes of the draw, the 24 clubs were separated into two tiers, Tier 1 and Tier 2, based on their league finishing position; with the winners of each domestic competition (Bath, Toulouse and Leinster) and the defending Champions Cup winners, Bordeaux Bègles, seeded in the top tier.
 The remaining twenty teams will be seeded in the second tier.

 Like previous seasons, the four pools will be made up of six teams, with each pool containing two clubs from each of leagues; however, clubs from the same URC Shield cannot be in the same pool.

 Pool stage

 Teams were drawn into pools in Dublin on 2 July 2025.
 Teams will be awarded four points for a win, two for a draw, one for scoring four tries in a game, and one for losing by fewer than eight points.

-Each pool consists of six teams, two from each of the three contributing leagues.
-Each team will play the four teams not from its own league once with the top four teams advancing to the round of 16, where the top two teams in each group are given home advantage.
-The fifth placed teams 'drop' into the Challenge Cup knockout rounds, joining twelve clubs from that competition's pool stages in the knockout stage as the ninth to twelfth seeds, earning away ties with the fifth-to eighth-ranked sides from the Challenge Cup's pool stage.
+Each pool consisted of six teams, two from each of the three contributing leagues.
+Each team played the four teams not from its own league once with the top four teams advancing to the round of 16, where the top two teams in each group are given home advantage.
+The fifth placed teams 'dropped' into the Challenge Cup knockout rounds, joining twelve clubs from that competition's pool stages in the knockout stage as the ninth to twelfth seeds, earning away ties with the fifth-to eighth-ranked sides from the Challenge Cup's pool stage.
 The sixth placed team in each group is eliminated.